cozycodegh/cordova-plugin-ads/README.md

 [`adMob.showRewardedInterstitial()`](docs/rewardedInterstitial.md#show-rewarded-interstitial)  <br>

 The plugin creates an `adMob` object that can request to load new ads. <br>
-Note: to fund the development of the plugin, the plugin requests 2% of ads for the plugin developer. <br>
+Note: to fund the development of the plugin, the plugin requests 2% of ads for the plugin developer.
+It seems there are a lot of Cordova ad plugins that request this lol, I think it is a long story… <br>

 # CREATE AN APP WITH CORDOVA<a id="create-app"></a><br>